Leonard Merrick: Life and work

 Merrick was well regarded by other writers of his era.
 In 1918 fifteen writers, including famous authors such as H. G. Wells, J. M. Barrie, G. K. Chesterton and William Dean Howells, collaborated with publisher E. P. Dutton to issue The Works of Leonard Merrick in fifteen volumes, which were published between 1918 and 1922.
 Each volume in the series was selected and prefaced by one of the writers.
-In 2009 a biography was issued titled Leonard Merrick: A Forgotten Novelist's Novelist by William Baker and Jeannettes Robert Shumaker.
+In 2009, a biography was published titled Leonard Merrick: A Forgotten Novelist's Novelist by William Baker and Jeannettes Robert Shumaker, the first comprehensive treatment of Merrick.
 The title is taken in part from a quote by J. M. Barrie who called Merrick a "novelist's novelist."
 William Dean Howells wrote of Merrick "I can think of no recent fictionist of his nation who can quite match with Mr. Merrick in that excellence [of "shapeliness" or form in the novel].
 This will seem great praise, possibly too great, to the few who have a sense of such excellence; but it will probably be without real meaning to most, though our public might well enjoy form if it could once be made to imagine it."

 George Orwell, while describing Merrick as a "good bad writer", rather than a strictly good writer, admitted to a great admiration for his work; he particularly praised Cynthia (which was also a favourite of Chesterton's), the story of a struggling writer and his wife, and The Position of Peggy Harper, with its portrayal of the unromantic side of provincial theatre.
 In Orwell's view, nobody conveyed better than Merrick how dreary and dispiriting an actor's life can be.
 Graham Greene, another admirer, had recruited Orwell to write an introduction to any work by Merrick while Greene was publisher for Eyre & Spottiswoode in 1944.
 Orwell offered to write one for The Position of Peggy Harper, but it wasn't meant to be.

 At least eleven of Merrick's stories have been adapted to screen, most in the 1920s, including Conrad in Quest of His Youth (1920) directed by William C. deMille.
 Later adaptions include a 1931 film The Magnificent Lie based on the story "Laurels and the Lady", and a 1952 TV episode called "Masquerade" for Lux Video Theatre based on the story "The Doll in the Pink Silk Dress".

-Merrick died at the age of 75, in a London nursing home on 7 August 1939.
+Merrick died on 7 August 1939 at the age of 75, twelve days before the start of World War II; he was at a London nursing home.